This Community Partnership is for the neighbourhoods within and around the wards of Bishopston & Ashley Down, Cotham and Redland (‘our area’).

 support local community groups, institutions and businesses to contribute positively to the quality of life in our area.

-The Steering group has agreed proposed constitution for the new Community Partnership which will be put forward for adoption at its inaugural AGM.
 The Bristol City Council consultation on the Removal of remaining funding supporting neighbourhood action ended in Dec 2017.
 The BCR CP Steering Group responded to the consultation saying that it was another blow to local community action and empowerment.
-We await the Council’s decision.
+You can find out more about the way it is now allocated at Funding for local projects on the Bristol City Council website.

 You can find out more and sign up for the BCRCP newsletter on the website.